forrtproject/fred_zotero/README.md

 ## Usage

-### Check Entire Library or Group Libraries
+### Check Current Library or Group Libraries

-1. Go to **Tools → Check Library for Replications**
+1. Go to **Tools → Check Current Library for Replications**
 2. A progress window will show the scan status
 3. Items with replications will be tagged and annotated

-This may take some time depending on the size of the library.
-While the plugin is scanning the library, the `Check Selected Items` option won't work.
+The command scans whichever library is currently selected in Zotero (personal, group, etc.).

 ### Check Selected Items or Collections